Resident Association Small Grants

 - Be seeking funding to help a Residents Association to offset basic operational costs, including venue hire for meetings, printing, promotional costs etc.

-- Be an Australian resident or permanent resident aged over 18 years.
+- Be an Australian citizen, resident or relevant visa holder aged over 18 years.

 - Be a resident of or delivering services in the Inner West Council area or offer a project that benefits residents of the Inner West.